ziagham/TSP_OpenMP/README.md

-# TSP_OpenMP
+# Travelling salesman problem using OpenMP
-Parallelize the travelling salesman problem (TSP) using Branch and Bound (BB) algorithm and OpenMP.
+Parallelize the travelling salesman problem (TSP) using Branch and Bound (BB) algorithm and OpenMPnMP

+University Assignment